Must See TV: Decline and end of first run (2000–2006)

 The 2003–04 season marked the end of two of NBC's most popular shows: Friends on Thursdays; and Frasier on Tuesdays.
-Friends ended its tenth and final year as the fourth-most watched show for that season; while Frasier, despite its ratings continued to fall, ended its eleven-year run ranked at 30th on the Nielsen ratings.
-However, despite Friends, ER and Will & Grace continued to bring great ratings on Thursdays, NBC was no longer the top-rated network on that night, as its other sitcoms on the lineup (Scrubs and the new show Coupling) were not performing well as the network expected –Coupling was canceled before the season ended–, as well as the continued strong performances of Survivor, CSI and Without a Trace on CBS.
+Friends ended its ten-season run as the fourth-most watched show; while Frasier ended its eleven-season run outside the top 30.
+Despite Friends, ER and Will & Grace continued to bring great ratings on Thursdays, NBC was no longer the top-rated network on that night, as its other sitcoms on the lineup (Scrubs and the new show Coupling) were not performing well as the network expected –Coupling was canceled before the season ended–, as well as the continued strong performances of Survivor, CSI and Without a Trace on CBS.

 After airing a two-hour comedy block on Thursday for 21 straight seasons, NBC broke with tradition in 2004 by replacing the 9 p.m. hour with the hour-long reality competition program The Apprentice (ending as the fifth-most watched show in the US for the season), although its Thursday night lineup retained its top 20 position.
 In an attempt to bring back the two-hour comedy on Tuesdays, in addition to Frasier and the returning Good Morning, Miami (before being canceled after its creators sued NBC), two new shows debuted: Whoopi, starring Whoopi Goldberg and Happy Family, John Larroquette's third sitcom for NBC (after Night Court and The John Larroquette Show), with both shows underperforming on ratings and being critical disappointments, leading to their cancellations at the end of the season.
 By that point, the "Must See TV" slogan had fallen by the wayside in NBC's promotions.